-Here is a TED Talk listening activity that will help improve students listening skills and get them talking about interesting topics in the classroom.Adults
+Here is a TED Talk ESL activity that will help improve students listening skills and get them talking about interesting topics in the classroom.

-TED Talk Listening Activity Preparation:
+TED Talk ESL Activity Preparation:

-Find a TED Talk topic related to your lesson by doing a search on TED.com.
+First, find a TED Talk topic related to your lesson by doing a search on TED.com.
 You can use their search filters on the website to find an appropriate topic and duration for the video.

-TED Talk Listening Activity Guidelines:
+TED Talk ESL Activity Guidelines:

 In addition, you may also want to print off the transcripts that they provide and use them as follow-up activities.
 The content is so versatile for improving listening, speaking, reading, writing and other skills.

-Introduce the video and have some pre-discussion about the video’s topic.
-Have the students discuss in groups and lead feedback.
-Get them to talk about their opinions in detail and have them think critically about the topic before watching the video.
+Then, have the students discuss in groups and lead feedback.
+Encourage them to talk about their opinions in detail and have them think critically about the topic before watching the video.

 Next, tell the students to pay attention to the video and to be prepared to answer a few questions related to some general points that the speaker is going to make.
 They can take notes if they wish.